 Both small and large grants are awarded on a competitive basis.
 Eligible LOIs will be reviewed by the CEPF Secretariat, the RIT, a national advisory committee and other external technical reviewers when necessary.
-The evaluation will be conducted according to the following technical and strategic criteria:
+The LOI's evaluation will be conducted according to the following technical and strategic criteria:

-- 1. Strategic importance: Will the results of the project contribute to the achievement of the priorities presented in the ecosystem profile and, more specifically, to the strategic directions, investment priorities, and targets in this call for proposals? - 2.
+- 1. Strategic importance: Will the results of the project contribute to the achievement of the priorities presented in the ecosystem profile, more specifically, to the strategic directions, investment priorities, and targets in the logic framework of this call for proposals?
+Do the activities proposed in the LOI contribute to the conservation of prioritized species in the ecosystem profile in Appendices 13.3 and 13.4? - 2.
 Project approach and methodology: Are the project objectives, approach, strategies and results coherently organized and aligned to achieve the project's stated targets? - 3.
 Applicant capacity: Does the applicant have the background and/or experience to implement this project effectively and efficiently?
 Does the project show promise to complement and/or to generate synergies with ongoing or recently completed projects? - 4.
 Potential to strengthen Tropical Andes civil society capacity: Will the project help strengthen Andean civil society organizations, Does the project contribute to strengthening civil society organizations in the Tropical Andes, particularly local organizations and Indigenous groups located in the priority KBAs? - 5.
+Sustainability: Will project results be sustained in the short term beyond CEPF funding?
+Does the project have co-financing or it is expected to be obtained?
+Are alliances proposed that help the sustainability of the project?

-Sustainability: Will project results be sustained beyond CEPF funding? - 6.
-Budget: Is the funding request consistent and reasonable given the project's scale, objectives and activities?
+6. Budget: Is the funding request consistent and reasonable given the project's scale, objectives and activities?
 Is the funding request within CEPF's overall budget allocation for the strategic direction?